dan-fritchman/Thesis/content.md

 Here `Orphanage` is responsible for a single task: checking the parent status of each Hdl object.
 The abstract base `ElabPass` class performs data model traversal, caching, and other key background tasks, and presents a set of overridable methods such as `elaborate_module` for its concrete children to implement.
 The `Orphanage` pass is run as the first step in each elaboration process, to check all user-defined HDL objects.
 It is then run a second time, in essence for the elaborator to double-check its own work.

-Most of Hdl21's built-in elaborators are aways more complicated.
+Most of Hdl21's built-in elaborators are a ways more complicated.
 Inline flattening of class-defined and anonymous `Bundle`s serves as a particularly elaborate example.
 The built-in elaboration passes include:

 - `Orphanage`, described above
 - `InstanceBundles`, which expands the "bundle of instances" constructs, principally the built-in differential `Pair`
 - `ResolvePortRefs`, which transforms implicit connections between instances (such as `inst1.port1 = inst2.port2`) into explicit signals
 - `ConnTypes`, which checks for validity of each instance connection, including signal and bundle types
-- The afformentioned `BundleFlattener`, which transforms (potentially nested) bundle definitions into a flattened set of resolved signals
+- The aforementioned `BundleFlattener`, which transforms (potentially nested) bundle definitions into a flattened set of resolved signals
 - `ArrayFlattener`, which performs a similar task on instance arrays
 - `SliceResolver`, which resolves nested slices and concatenations into their root signals and dependencies
 - Repeat passes through `Orphanage` and `ConnTypes`, the latter of which checks validity of all newly-generated signals and connections, so that it need not be done inline